nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 ```

 #### 2. Training the model
 Once the data is generated, the model can be trained by simply using the following command.
 It took us almost 36 hours to train the model.
-The logs are available [here][17]If you want to directly evaluate the model follow next step (testing the model) as we have made the trained weights available in `data/dataset` folder.
+The logs are available [here][17].
+If you want to directly evaluate the model follow next step (testing the model) as we have made the trained weights available in `data/dataset` folder.
 But make sure the training samples are generated from above step.
 Else below command will not work.
 ```
 ./bin/suplearn-clone --debug train -c config.yml
 ```